Tropical Mango Kale Smoothie

-Made with 6 ingredients in under 5 minutes, this Mango Kale Smoothie is packed with antioxidants and vitamins.
-It is easy to make, super creamy, and perfect for busy summer mornings.
+Made with 6 ingredients in under 5 minutes, this Tropical Mango Kale Smoothie is easy to make, super creamy, and perfect for busy summer mornings.

-Serve it for your breakfast or as a snack whenever the hunger strikes throughout the day.
+Serve it for your breakfast or as a snack whenever hunger strikes throughout the day.

-Full of tropical flavors, this gorgeous green-colored mango and kale smoothie can also be customized as per your taste.
+Full of tropical flavors, this gorgeous green-colored mango and kale smoothie can also be customized per your taste.
 You can make a new variation by adding a new ingredient each time.
-I have mentioned a lot of variations in the post below.
+I have mentioned several variations in the post below.
 Read along!

 Ingredients

-This vitamin and antioxidant-packed green smoothie recipe is prepared with a few ingredients – Mango, Kale, Banana, Yogurt, Milk, and Honey.
+This green smoothie recipe is made with a few ingredients: Mango, Kale, Banana, Yogurt, Milk, and Honey.

 The canned puree is available online or in any Indian grocery store near you.

-Frozen mango chunks are available in the freeze section of any supermarket.
-Buy them in bulk from Costco to save the cost.
+Frozen mango chunks are available in the freezer section of any supermarket.
+Buy them in bulk from Costco to save money.

-Kale – Use fresh or frozen kale.
-There is no need to massage the kale as we are anyways going to blend it.
+Kale – Use fresh or frozen.
+There is no need to massage the kale as we will blend it.

-Fresh kale keeps fresh for a long time in the refrigerator.
+Fresh kale keeps well in the refrigerator for a long time.
 Make sure to remove the hard stem if using fresh kale leaves.
 I like to buy it in bulk and use it throughout the week.

-Banana – Banana adds a nice creamy and thick texture along with adding a subtle sweetness.
-You can also make this healthy smoothie without the banana.
+Banana – Banana adds a rich, creamy texture and subtle sweetness.
+You can also make this smoothie without the banana.

-Honey – If the sweetness from mangoes and bananas is enough for you, then skip adding honey to the smoothie.
-You can also use other sweeteners like maple syrup or sugar-free substitutes like stevia and monk fruit.
+Honey – If the sweetness from mangoes and bananas is enough, skip adding honey to the smoothie.
+You can also use other sweeteners, such as maple syrup or sugar-free alternatives like stevia and monk fruit.

-Milk & Yogurt – Milk and plain yogurt are added for extra creaminess and to adjust the consistency.
-If you like the smoothie to be nice and thick, you can avoid adding milk.
+Milk and Yogurt – Milk and plain yogurt are added for extra creaminess and to adjust the consistency.
+If you like your smoothie nice and thick, you can skip adding milk.

 You can replace plain yogurt with Greek yogurt.